Azure/azure-sdk-for-net/sdk/signalr/Microsoft.Azure.WebJobs.Extensions.SignalRService/README.md

 - **Azure Subscription:**  To use Azure services, including Azure SignalR Service, you'll need a subscription.
 If you do not have an existing Azure account, you may sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index).

-- **Azure SignalR resource:** To use SignalR bindings library you'll also need a Azure SignalR resource.
+- **Azure SignalR resource:** To use SignalR Service client library you'll also need a Azure SignalR resource.
 If you are not familiar with creating Azure resources, you may wish to follow the step-by-step guide for creating a SignalR resource using the Azure portal.
 There, you can also find detailed instructions for using the Azure CLI, Azure PowerShell, or Azure Resource Manager (ARM) templates to create a SignalR resource.

 To quickly create the needed SignalR resource in Azure and to receive a connection string for them, you can deploy our sample template by clicking:

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3a%2f%2fraw.githubusercontent.com%2fAzure%2fazure-quickstart-templates%2fmaster%2fquickstarts%2fmicrosoft.signalrservice%2fsignalr%2fazuredeploy.json)

-### Authenticate the bindings
+### Authenticate the client

-In order for the bindings to access SignalR resource, it will need to understand how to authenticate and authorize with it.
+In order for SignalR Service client to access SignalR resource, it will need to understand how to authenticate with it.
 The easiest means for doing so is to use a connection string which can be found in the [Azure Portal](https://portal.azure.com/) or by using the [Azure CLI](https://docs.microsoft.com/cli/azure) / [Azure PowerShell](https://docs.microsoft.com/powershell/azure/) snippet below.

 Azure CLI snippet:
 ```bash